aelvan/Imager-Craft/README.md

 *Allowed values: `'task'`, `'runtime'`*
 By default all post-transform optimizations are done as a Craft task that is run after the request has ended.
 This speeds up the initial transform request, but makes non-optimized images available for a short while until the task has been run.
 If set to `'runtime'`, all optimizations will be run immediately.

+### skipExecutableExistCheck [string]
+*Default: `false`*
+By default Imager will check if the executables for the post-transform optimizations exists.
+If you have basedir restrictions on, or for some other reason doesn't want to do this check, set this to true.

 ### logOptimizations [bool]
 *Default: `false`*
 Logs information about optimizations.